Toronto Market Analysis

 Let’s look at the specifics for what was going on in Toronto in our three big categories.

-If we begin by looking at the number of sales that happened in February, 2023, we saw the number of sales increase to 1,744 in the month.
+If we begin by looking at the number of sales that happened in December, we saw the number of sales drop to around 1,200 for the month.

 What’s it mean?